-Moreover, we have verified this behavior using the two-pulse approach, which is widely employed to suppress Raman spectral narrowing (see Supplementary Fig.~S2) \cite{Konyashchenko2007,Konyashchenko2008,Didenko2015,Vicario2016,Konyashchenko2017}.
-When a chirped input pulse undergoes transient Raman generation, the Raman gain is strongest near its trailing edge \cite{Chen2024}, so only the trailing portion of the pulse is efficiently converted.
+As another example of the benefits of controlling the phonon-mediated processes, we simulated the two-pulse approach to Raman-shifting, which is employed to suppress Raman spectral narrowing (see Supplementary Fig.~S1) \cite{Konyashchenko2007,Konyashchenko2008,Didenko2015,Vicario2016,Konyashchenko2017}.
+When a chirped input pulse undergoes transient Raman scattering, the Raman gain is strongest near its trailing edge \cite{Chen2024}, so only the trailing portion of the pulse is efficiently converted.
 This yields a Stokes pulse with a bandwidth narrower than that of the pump.
-In the two-pulse configuration, however, the phonon wave generated by the first pulse can linearly drive Raman generation across the entire duration of the chirped second pulse [Eq.~(\ref{eq:phonon_wave_A2})], thereby preventing Raman spectral narrowing.
-In the conditions demonstrated here, the phonons generated by the first pulse exhibit only small wave-vector mismatch with the second-order Stokes process driven by the second pulse.
+In the two-pulse configuration, however, the phonon wave generated by the first pulse can linearly drive Raman generation across the entire duration, and thus the spectrum, of the chirped second pulse [Eqs.~(\ref{eq:phonon_wave_A2})].
+In the conditions considered here (under \SIadj{10}{\bar} \ce{N2}), phonons generated by the first pulse exhibit only small wave-vector mismatch with the second-order Stokes process driven by the second pulse.
 As a result, both the first- and second-order Stokes components grow simultaneously, giving rise to undesired early cascaded Raman generation.
 An increased wave-vector mismatch suppresses the cascaded process similarly.
 Most importantly, it shows that the two-pulse approach does not consistently yield a good first-order Stokes pulse.
 The effectiveness of this approach is tightly constrained by the wave-vector-matching conditions between phonons and subsequent Raman processes, which ultimately determine whether a phonon-mediated process is enhanced or suppressed.